jessia-john/MarvelTasks-/Task21.md

 The video uses the question "Will you love StatQuest?" tree to shown how choices lead to classification.
 Thus, Decision Trees is a simple method to classify data.

 The data we that we give intially which builds is known as **training data**.
 To test our model we provide it with some other data the model has'nt seen.
 This data is known as **testing data**.
+The accuracy of the model is measured by how well it performs with test data.

 ![sqiuiggle](https://raw.github.com/jessia-john/Marvel/d7ae5796efb308713bd4bb4d1c19000c1493e0a2/IMG_0115.jpeg)

 In the video, We see the green squiggle which performed well with the training data but when we intoduced the testing data set we see how the sum of distance between real and predicted values was larger for it than for the black line.

+> Machine learning is essentially the process of choosing the best model (whether a simple line or a complex neural network) that fits specific needs.
 > Thus a fancy or complex method doesnt always assure an accurate model.
-The accuracy in making the presictions is what matters.
+The accuracy in making the predictions is what matters.

 ---
 [How is data prepared for machine learning? - AltexSoft](https://www.youtube.com/watch?v=P8ERBy91Y90)